 With egg the crackers were crunchy, but the texture was a bit, um, leathery or so.
 It’s difficult to describe, but at least they weren’t melt-in-your-mouth crackers.

 I wanted to do some more experiments with the amount of sour cream.
 I used 2 cups (480 ml) almond flour and tried with 2.5 oz (70 g), 3 oz (85 g) and 4 oz (115 g) sour cream.
 The first brought the crunchiest results.

 The first batch I baked at 300 °F (150 ° C) for a half an hour.
 The edges got darkish and the center wasn’t crunchy.
 Then I tried to dry the crackers so that I heated the oven to 350 °F (200 ° C), put the baking sheet in the oven and turned off the heat.
 Quite okay, but it took some 5 hours before the crackers were ready and crunchy.
 In the end I found that 250 °F or slightly lower temperature (100 ° C) brings the best results.

 These crackers are very easy to vary.
 Choose your favorites from the cornucopia of herbs and spices.
 Fresh or dried, mild or spicy, exotic or plain, everything suits.

-I made one batch of garlic bread crackers where I substituted 1 tablespoon garlic bread seasoning for chives.
+I made one batch of garlic bread crackers where I substituted 1 tablespoon garlic bread seasoning (used to be my all-time favorite seasoning and it’s discontinues now!
+Argh!) for chives.
 The crackers were really yummy!

 After baking so huge amount of crackers, I developed also some spreads and dips to go with them.
 Stay tuned for my spine-chilling, hair-raising Halloween spread recipe which I’m going to publish next week!